silx-kit/h5web/packages/app/README.md

 Whether the viewer should start with the sidebar open.
 The sidebar contains the explorer and search panels.
 Defaults to `true`.
 Pass `false` to hide the sidebar on initial render, thus giving more space to the visualization.
-This is useful when H5Web is embeded inside another app.
+This is useful when H5Web is embedded inside another app.

 ```tsx
 <App sidebarOpen={false} />